 Sometimes, paying for PMI is more advantageous for homeowners in the long-term rather than not paying.
 Both PMI premiums and mortgage interest remain tax-deductible if you itemize deductions.
 However, if the standard deduction is higher than your itemized deductions, take the standard deduction because you’ll pay less in taxes.
 If this is the case, you don’t really benefit from the PMI deduction.

 To determine whether it would benefit you to pay PMI and deduct it from your taxes, we recommend speaking to a financial professional who can make recommendations based on your specific situation.

 Are There Different Options For FHA Borrowers?

 PMI applies to conventional loans, not FHA loans.
 FHA borrowers will not have a PMI.
 However, FHA loans have something that conventional loans do not, and that is an upfront mortgage insurance premium (MIP).
-This charge cannot be avoided – regardless of your down payment.
+This monthly premium cannot be avoided – regardless of your down payment.
 However, it can fall off the loan after 11 years if you pay a down payment of 10% or more.
-If your down payment is less than 10%, the MIP will stay on for the life of the loan.
+If your down payment is less than 10%, the FHA mortgage insurance premium will stay on for the life of the loan.
 FHA borrowers can also drop their MIP by refinancing to a conventional mortgage once they have 20% equity in the home.

 Fees You’ll Have When Buying A Home